otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 In the non-interactive DAKE, only one data message can be sent per use of a prekey.
 The reasons for this are in the section [Long-lived secret ephemeral key material](#long-lived-secret-ephemeral-key-material).
 This means that ratchets do not happen in the non-interactive case.
-Thus, an encryption key and a MAC key are derived from the shared secret, and after the non-interactive auth message is sent, all key material generated for this conversation is deleted.
+Thus, one encryption key and one MAC key are derived from the shared secret, and after the non-interactive auth message is sent, all key material generated for this conversation is deleted.

 #### Long-lived secret ephemeral key material

 In OTR4, the window of key compromise is equivalent to how long it takes for the double ratchet to refresh the ephemeral key material (2 ratchets, including the first compromised ratchet) and how long a prekey remains unused before the user profile inside becomes expired.
+We recommend expiration to be a week long, so the window in that case is one week.
 In non-interactive conversations, participants may not receive messages or reply to them for days, weeks, or months at a time.
 As a result, the window of compromise for these kind of conversations can be very long if no limitations are set.
 We would like to reduce this window.

 If the DH and ECDH secret ephemeral keys are compromised for a participant, several things can happen.
 First, all messages sent encrypted with keys derived